-The State Department of Transportation (DOT) Highways Division is conducting a study to determine the long term vision and management for Farrington Highway Corridor between Nanakuli and Makaha.
-The study will analyze and identify short term (6 months – 2 years) and long term (2 to 20 or more years) multimodal solutions that address safety, traffic congestion, and resilience, including options for secondary access to Westside communities.
-The DOT has assembled a project team led by SSFM International to work closely with residents and community organizations in coming up with solutions for the area.
+The Hawaii Department of Transportation (HDOT) Highways Division has conducted a study to determine the long-term vision and management for Farrington Highway Corridor between Nanakuli and Makaha.
+The study analyzes and identifies short-term (6 months – 2 years) and long-term (2 to 20 or more years) multimodal solutions that address safety, traffic congestion, and resilience.
+The study was completed with multiple community engagement points, summarized below.
+The study should be referenced and considered when programming future safety, congestion, and resiliency improvements on Farrington Highway (Route 93) and through its corridor.

 Click HERE to view the Farrington Highway Corridor Study FINAL REPORT (March 2021)

 Click HERE to review a summary of the input we have received from the online Interactive Map and online Survey.

 Waianae – February 20th Meeting Summary here (pdf file 3.54 MB)